 - Scholarship in 2022 at Massachusetts Institute of Technology

-Nok Hin Cheng’s field of study includes immunology, biotechnology, and chemical engineering.
-He aims to develop technologies to understand disease pathogenesis in complex diseases, such as understanding host-microbial crosstalk and aberrant cell circuitry in Inflammatory Bowel Disease (IBD), to uncover predictive biomarkers for this complex and debilitating disease.
-Ultimately, he hopes to translate basic discoveries into accessible therapeutics.
+Thomas Cheng’s field of study includes immunology, biotechnology, and chemical engineering.
+He aims to develop technologies to disease pathogenesis in complex diseases, such as the understanding of host-microbial crosstalk and aberrant cell circuitry in Inflammatory Bowel Disease (IBD) to uncover biomarkers of this complex and debilitating disease.
+He hopes to translate basic discoveries into accessible therapeutics.

-Cheng’s hypothesis is that the inclusion of the stromal compartment, with gut microbiome and immune cells co-culture with intestinal organoid systems, would allow researchers to model intestinal homeostasis and disease with a reductionist yet physiologically relevant approach.
-This will enable a causal understanding of the aberrant myeloid-stromal crosstalk and the contribution of bioactive microbial gene products and metabolites in ameliorating or aggravating disease, consequently discovering biomarkers for disease severity and treatment response stratification.
-This could open opportunities to use a similar approach for complex conditions such as Type 2 Diabetes and Autism Spectrum Disorder, which are increasingly understood to be linked to gut microbiome disruption.
+Cheng’s hypothesis is that the inclusion of stromal compartment, with gut microbiome and immune cells co-culture with intestinal organoid systems, would allow researchers to model intestinal homeostasis and disease with a reductionist yet physiologically relevant approach.
+This will enable a causal understanding of the aberrant myeloid-stromal crosstalk and the contribution of bioactive microbial gene products and metabolites in ameliorating or aggravating disease, consequently the discovery of biomarkers for disease severity and treatment response stratification.
+This could open opportunities to use a similar approach for complex conditions such as Type 2 Diabetes and Autism Spectrum Disorder, both of which are increasingly understood to be linked to the disruption of gut microbiome.

-Nok Hin Cheng is doing a PhD in Medical Engineering and Medical Physics (MEMP) at the Harvard-MIT Program in Health Sciences and Technology.
-He earned his MEng in Chemical Engineering at Imperial College London.
+Thomas Cheng is doing a PhD in Medical Engineering and Medical Physics (MEMP) at the Harvard-MIT Program in Health Sciences and Technology.
+He earned his MEng in Chemical Engineering at Imperial College London and gained research experience from the Heng and the Chen Lab.
 During his exchange year at MIT, he was an undergraduate researcher at the Shalek Lab and the Smillie Lab.
 He has previously been awarded an Associate Fellowship by the Higher Education Academy, the Procter and Gamble Prize, and the Institution of Chemical Engineers Books Prize.